fredOnGitHub/sdl-gameloop/README.md

 # Install SDL2 on mac with brew

 # Chose playing with paddle or see infinite game
-Compile with WITH_PADDLE option to interact with the game
+Compile with WITH_PADDLE option from contants.h to interact with the game

 # Sync automatically with the screen parameter
 SDL_RENDERER_PRESENTVSYNC option from contants.h to make a fluid game